huggingface/blog/sdxl_lora_advanced_script.md

   * v1.5 - 16 close up photos taken at different occasions (changing backgrounds, lighting and outfits)
   * v2 - 13 close up photos and fully body shots taken at different occasions (changing backgrounds, lighting and outfits)

-When experimenting with face images, we aim for the LoRA to generate images as realistic and similar to the original person as possible, while in the same time being able to generalize well to backgrounds and compositions that were not seen in the training set.
+When training on face images, we aim for the LoRA to generate images as realistic and similar to the original person as possible, while also being able to generalize well to backgrounds and compositions that were not seen in the training set.
-When comparing between different hyperparam configurations on the v1 set and v1.5 we noticed
+When comparing between different hyperparam configurations on the v1, v1.5 and v2 datasets we observed the quality of the images (resolution, lighting, focus on the subject) is especially important for this usecase:
+* For example, even though v1.5 contains v1 images in addition to other close up photos of varying lighting, backgrounds, clothing and angle.
+The additional images a re generally of lesser quality, and although they add versatility to the training set
+  * using body images

+* Prior preservation loss

+* Rank

 ```
 rank = 4,16,32, 64
 optimizer = prodigy, adamW